Romani people in Poland: PRL period

 According to Talewicz-Kwiatkowska this resulted in problems for the Roma: living in apartments and houses, was incompatible with their nomadic lifestyle, where they could usually engage in activities such as, "make bonfires" without disturbing their neighbours.

 Education-wise the Roma "sedentarization" lead to an increase in schooling amongst Roma: 25% from 1950–1960 to 82% in 1970s.
 Due to cultural and linguistic variances between Roma children and non-Roma educators, they were reportedly placed in separate classes and subject to different curriculums.

-During the Communist era, the Roma were classified as a "social group" rather than an ethnic one, precluding their involvement in the national census.
+In the PRL (Polish People's Republic), the Roma were classified as a "social group" rather than an ethnic one, precluding their involvement in the national census.
 In 1955 an attempt was made by the Polish authorities to identify the Roma population in Poland through the implementation of the "Roma passport operation", Roma who did not hold valid ID cards or "residence registration cards" were penalised.

-Following 1989, Roma organisations, such as the Association of Roma were founded in Poland.